What does it mean to be healthy?

 Chia seeds soaked in almond milk with fresh fruit and crushed nuts on top.

-How do you try and stay on track when you travel?
+How do you stay on track when you travel?

 Juicing helps me tremendously.
 If you’re rushing around, knowing you can grab a vegetable-based cold-pressed juice is the most convenient way to stay on track.
 I love pressedjuicedirectory.com for scouting out locations before travelling.